gear-foundation/gear-wiki/docs/developing-contracts/mailbox.md

 ## User sends a reply to the message

-The program can send a message to the user and wait for a reply from him.
-The user can reply using a [`send_reply`](https://docs.gear.rs/pallet_gear/pallet/struct.Pallet.html#method.send_reply) extrinsic.
-The value associated with the message is transferred to the user's account, the message is removed from the mailbox, and the new reply message is added to the message queue.
+The program sends a message to the user, waiting for their reply.
+Users can respond using a [`send_reply`](https://docs.gear.rs/pallet_gear/pallet/struct.Pallet.html#method.send_reply) extrinsic.
+The value linked to the message gets transferred to the user's account, removing the message from the mailbox.
+Simultaneously, the new reply message gets added to the message queue.

 ## User claims value from a message in the mailbox